benthepoet/farmadeus/content/logs/farm-log-2020.md

 ### May 4, 2020
 Tadorna Leeks have adapted well and are surviving overnight freezing temperatures.
 Blauer Speck Kohlrabi and Superschmelz Kohlrabi are beginning to develop their first true leaves.
-Beets, carrots, kale, and mustard greens have all sprouted now in the coldframe.
+Beets, carrots, kale, lettuce, and mustard greens have all sprouted now in the coldframe.

 The Reliance Grape cutting is showing signs of callusing so I've pulled it from the growing container and placed it